bradeneast/oakstudio.co/src/content.md

     </BlurbImage>
     <BlurbTitle>Our Vision</BlurbTitle>
     <BlurbDesc>
-      We want to see people in Oklahoma and the midwest make sturdy legacies with lasting effects.
-If you've seen what we have, you probably think that a memorable, familiar look is paramount in acheiving that goal.
-We agree!
+      We want to see people in Oklahoma and the midwest establish wholesome legacies with lasting effects.
+We think that memorable, familiar design is paramount to acheive that goal.
+We hope you agree.
     </BlurbDesc>
   </Import>
 </section>